Sony RX100 III versus Canon M3

 |Canon M5 (⇒ lft | rgt)||2360||no||3.2||1620||tilting||YES||4000||9.0||5||no|

 So what conclusions can be drawn?
-Which of the two cameras – the Sony RX100 III or the Canon M3 – has the upper hand?
+Is the Sony RX100 III better than the Canon M3 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Sony Cyber-shot DSC-RX100 III: